talhashah-dev/calculator/README.md

 # Javascript Calculator
-Creating a basic Calculator using HTML,CSS and Javascript.
+A basic Calculator made with HTML,CSS and Javascript.